 I like to make reverse sear steak for evenly cooked and reliably juicy results.
 This technique takes longer, but the juicy result is well worth it!

 What is the reverse sear method?

 Normally, you would cook the steak in a very hot skillet for two minutes on each side.
 Then you would transfer it to a hot (500 degrees F) oven to roast until done, 3-5 minutes depending on how done you like your steak.

 You then rest them, allowing the juices to re-distribute; finally a quick sear, 1 minute per side, and you got yourself big, juicy, reliably medium-rare steaks.

 How long does it take to reverse sear a steak?

 At what temperature do you bake the steak?

 You have some flexibility when it comes to the oven temperature.
 You can go as low as 250 degrees F or as high as 300 degrees F. I usually opt for something in the middle, so 275 degrees F. Needless to say, the steak will need to stay longer in a slow oven.

 What are the advantages of this method?

 What are the disadvantages?

-You also get less of a crust on your steaks because you only sear them for a minute or so – see the photo in my How to Cook Steak tutorial – you can see those have a thicker crust on them, and that thick crust us very flavorful.
+You also get less of a crust on your steaks because you only sear them for a minute or so.
+Take a look at the photo in my How to Cook Steak tutorial – you can see that those steaks have a thicker crust on them, and that thick crust us very flavorful.

 Still, whenever I have the extra time, I use this method when cooking steaks.
 I find that the juicy, evenly cooked result is well worth it.

 Can you reverse sear ribeye steaks?